-Leather Goods and Footwear include goods and footwear made primarily of leather materials, including full-grain, correctedgrain, patent, bonded, and split types of leather, and suede.
-Product types include jackets, pants, bags, cases, gloves, holsters, vests, chaps, leather footwear, watch straps, satchels, totes, and wallets.
+Goods made primarily of leather materials, including full-grain, corrected-grain, patent, bonded, and split types of leather, and suede.
+Includes, but is not limited to, hats, gloves, scarves, belts, and wallets.
+Does not include outerwear or footwear.

 Mission

 The mission of The Sustainability Consortium (TSC) is to improve the sustainability of products when they are made, purchased, and used, with a focus on manufacturers and the retail buyers who decide what products to carry in stores.
 The information in this document is drawn from our detailed research on known and potential social and environmental impacts across product life cycles.
 TSC acknowledges that other issues exist, but we have included here those that are most relevant to the decision making of retail buying teams and manufacturers.
 The topics are listed alphabetically for ease of reading; the order does not represent prioritization or other criteria.